-- Slightly subverted by one of the villains in YuYu Hakusho.
+- Subverted by one of the villains in YuYu Hakusho.
 Rando, the demon from the Genkai Tournament arc, is known for having killed and stolen the secret techniques of over a hundred psychics, and throughout the battle he pulls out move after move.
-And then loses when one of them backfires on him, because despite knowing how to perform the techniques, his understanding of them is limited and what he didn't know damn near did kill him.
+And then loses when one of them backfires on him, because despite knowing how to perform the techniques, his understanding of them is limited and what he didn't know damn near killed him.

-- Averted in To Aru Majutsu no Index II with Oriana: she never reuses attacks since she thinks using a spell she already used in the same fight is boring.
+- Averted in A Certain Magical Index with Oriana Thompson: she never reuses attacks since she thinks using a spell she already used in the same fight is boring.

-- This is actually very common in collectible card games.
-And justified, because by the rules of most of said games, not playing a theme means you'll have a handful of unrelated and usually unplayable cards.
+- This is very common in collectible card games.
+And justified, because due to the nature of card games, not playing a theme means you'll have a handful of unrelated and usually unplayable cards.

 - Take the Pokémon TCG as an example.
 Pokémon require energy for their attacks.
 You'll have a much easier time providing your Pokémon with energy if you focus on a single (or sometimes two) type(s).
 Fire Energy isn't really going to help you if you if you don't have any Fire Pokémon in play/your hand.
-Similarly, Pokémon that require multiple types of energy for their attacks aren't that useful.
+Similarly, Pokémon that require three or more different types of energy for their attacks are very hard to use.

-- Although the infamous All-Star Batman & Robin The Boy Wonder did show his using a coathanger.
+- Although the infamous All-Star Batman & Robin, the Boy Wonder did show him using his as a coat hanger.

 - Specifically addressed in an episode of Justice League, where GL instructor Katma Tui criticizes her trainees (and John Stewart in specific) for not getting creative with their rings.
-Since John's an ex-Marine, one can understand his preferring function over form; however, after this episode (and one where he's de-aged to childhood) he does start showing some creativity.
+Since John's an ex-Marine, one can understand his preferring function over form.
+However, after this episode, he does start showing more creativity - particularly in the episode where he gets de-aged to childhood and lets his imagination go wild.
 This doubles as a Meta example, since fans of JL had also complained about Stewart only using "beams and bubbles" in early episodes.

-- Main antagonist Sylar on Heroes has a variety of stolen superpowers (including freezing, liquifying solid objects, and nuclear energy blasts), but he almost exclusively uses telekinesis for combat.
+- Main antagonist Sylar on Heroes has a variety of stolen superpowers (including freezing, liquefying solid objects, and nuclear energy blasts), but he almost exclusively uses telekinesis for combat.

 - Between the fact that Black and White Magic used two different stats and the fact that in Final Fantasy II, spells (and stats) grew in strength with number of times used, this was encouraged.